PredatorK9/chat-gpt-demo/README.md

 # ChatGPT Python Demo

-This application was built to learn and demonstrate on how to use the ChatGPT model API made available by OpenAI.
+This application was built to learn and demonstrate on how to use the ChatGPT model API made available by OpenAI.<br/>
 This isn't supposed to be a fully fledged chatbot so keep that in mind but if this still does pique your interest and you want to run it then you can follow the steps as follows.

 ## Steps to run